jukaLang/juka-website/docs/Contributing to Juka Project/introdev.md

 sidebar_position: 1
 ---

-# Introduction
+# Introduction to Development

-Thank you so much for taking your time to contribute to the Juka project.
-We are in need of the help, and we appreciate any help we can get.
+Thank you for taking the time to contribute to the Juka project.
+We are always looking for help, and we appreciate any assistance that you can provide.

 ## Contributing

-Create a new branch, work on it, and create a pull request once you are done working on the feature.

-## Found a bug?

-Bug fixes are always welcomed and are encouraged.
-You can post them as issues tab on https://github.com/jukaLang
+There are a few ways that you can contribute to the Juka project:

+* **Report bugs:** If you find a bug in the Juka code, please report it on the [Juka issue tracker](https://github.com/jukaLang/juka/issues).
+* **Contribute code:** If you would like to contribute code to the Juka project, please fork the repository on GitHub and submit a pull request.
+* **Write documentation:** The Juka documentation is always under development, and we would love to have your help.
+Please feel free to edit the documentation on GitHub.
+* **Spread the word:** The best way to help the Juka project is to spread the word.
+Tell your friends and colleagues about Juka, and help us get the word out.

-## Styling
+## Coding style

-Juka is built on top of .NET.
-Please follow the coding outlined at https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions
+Juka is built on top of .NET, so please follow the coding conventions outlined in the [.NET coding conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).

-## Documentation

-Anybody is free to fix the documentation.
-The Documentation is one of the harder part of the project.
-It's hard to write it, and it's even harder to maintain.
-If you can help with that, it will be greatly appreciated.

 ## Testing

-Most of the testing will be automated.
-However, there is no substitute for a human being.
-The testing is harder than coding.
-Writing a test for Juka is always welcomed.
-Make sure to focus on edge cases when you write a test.
+Testing is an important part of the Juka development process.
+We encourage you to write tests for your code.
+Please focus on edge cases when you write tests.

 ## Submitting to GitHub

-Keep the code clean by following K.I.S.S. principle.
-If you want to make a major change, just fork the project, update it, and once you've fully implemented the fix, submit a pull request to the main project.
+When submitting code to GitHub, please keep the code clean and easy to read.
+Follow the KISS principle (Keep It Simple, Stupid).
+If you want to make a major change, please fork the project, update it, and once you've fully implemented the fix, submit a pull request to the main project.

-Click next to begin your journey in helping us develop Juka
+## Thank you!

+Thank you for your interest in the Juka project.
+We appreciate your help in making Juka the best it can be.